 Teacher Professional Development

 Since 2006 the Gelfand Center has created opportunities for middle and high school teachers of STEM subjects to meet with Carnegie Mellon faculty and students.
-These workshops are held on Saturdays during the academic year or in the summer.
+These workshops are held on Saturdays and during after school hours during the academic year or in the summer.
 Teachers gain a broader understanding of what it means to conduct research and how research is integrated into the work of a scientist or engineer.
 The format includes presentations, hands-on activities, tours of research facilities and panel discussions.
 Participants also learn about opportunities for middle and high school students to become engaged in research activities and how students can share their work through regional competitions and programs.
 In many cases the Carnegie Mellon faculty members are hoping that teachers will help them to understand the connections between their research and content that is taught in schools.
-This information is frequently used to design broader impacts stratgies for National Science Foundation Proposals.
+This information is frequently used to design broader impacts strategies for National Science Foundation Proposals.

 See information about recent and upcoming programs: